HomeDirectoriesHow to Improve Local SEO with Listings?

 How to Improve Local SEO with Listings?

-Understanding Local SEO Fundamentals
+Understanding local SEO fundamentals

 Did you know?
 Google’s guidance on improving local ranking, businesses with complete and accurate information are twice as likely to be considered reputable by consumers.

 Start with an audit of your current listings.
 Search for your business name, variations of it, and your phone number.
-You might be surprised by what you find – outdated information from previous owners, duplicate listings with slight variations, or profiles you never created.
+You might be surprised by what you find: outdated information from previous owners, duplicate listings with slight variations, or profiles you never created.
 Each inconsistency confuses both search engines and customers.

 Quick Tip: Create a master document with your exact business information.
 Include your official business name (exactly as registered), complete address, primary phone number, website URL, business hours, and a 750-character description.
 Use this as your single source of truth for all listings.

-Business names require particular attention.
+Business names need particular attention.
 “Smith & Sons Plumbing Ltd.” isn’t the same as “Smith and Sons Plumbing” to search algorithms.
-Even minor variations like using “&” versus “and” or including “Ltd.” can fragment your online authority.
-Choose one format and stick to it religiously across all platforms.
+Even minor variations, like using “&” versus “and” or including “Ltd.”, can fragment your online authority.
+Choose one format and stick to it across all platforms.

 Your business description deserves careful crafting.
-Rather than generic statements like “We provide quality service,” specify what makes you unique.
+Rather than generic statements like “We provide quality service,” specify what makes you different.
 Mention your service areas, specialities, years of experience, and what customers can expect.
 For instance: “Family-run Manchester plumbing service since 1995, specialising in emergency repairs and bathroom renovations across Greater Manchester.
 24/7 availability with fixed-price quotes.”

 Don’t forget about attributes and features.
 Can customers pay by card?
 Do you offer free Wi-Fi?
 Is your venue wheelchair accessible?
 These details help customers choose you over competitors and improve your relevance for specific searches.
 Someone searching for “wheelchair accessible restaurant” will only find you if you’ve marked this attribute.